samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 {% endraw %}
 {% endhighlight %}

-Notice that we've also included script tags for Bootstrap and jQuery, so that the responsive navigation bar works correctly across smaller devices.
+Notice that we've also included script tags for Bootstrap and jQuery so that the responsive navigation bar works correctly across smaller devices.

-By the way, for my application I've chosen to use the [Darkly theme](https://bootswatch.com/darkly/), but you can use any of the themes that you like, as all of the markup should be compatible.
+By the way, for my application, I've chosen to use the [Darkly theme](https://bootswatch.com/darkly/), but you can use any of the themes that you like, as all of the markup should be compatible.

 At this point, you should be able to see your application with a very basic header showing the application title and some basic coloring coming from your chosen Bootswatch styles.
-Notice, however, that the HTML title of your application is not quite right — by default it's set to 'Aurelia Navigation Skeleton'.
+Notice, however, that the HTML title of your application is not quite right — by default, it's set to 'Aurelia Navigation Skeleton'.
 We can change that to something a little more appropriate by opening `webpack.config.js` and altering line 16 to whatever title we like.
 I've simply called mine 'Movielist':

 {% highlight js %}
 //...